kitnil/awesome/README.md

 - [SuiteCRM](https://github.com/salesagility/SuiteCRM) - SuiteCRM - Open source CRM for the world
 - [ApiGen](https://github.com/ApiGen/ApiGen) - PHP 7.1 ready Smart and Simple Documentation for your PHP project
 - [kouki](https://github.com/felixdorner/kouki) - ⓦ A beautiful and minimal theme for personal blogs
-- [YouPHPTube](https://github.com/YouPHPTube/YouPHPTube) - The Best YouTube Clone Script
+- [AVideo](https://github.com/WWBN/AVideo) - Create Your Own Broadcast Network With AVideo Platform Open-Source
 - [airship](https://github.com/paragonie/airship) - Secure Content Management for the Modern Web - "The sky is only the beginning"
 - [KodExplorer](https://github.com/kalcaddle/KodExplorer) - A web based file manager,web IDE / browser based code editor
 - [chamilo-lms](https://github.com/chamilo/chamilo-lms) - Chamilo is a learning management system focused on ease of use and accessibility